msilaev/VGGT-Long-Gsplat/README.md

 # Verified to work with CUDA 11.8 and torch 2.2.0
 ```

-Then install other dependencies exactly same as [VGGT](https://github.com/facebookresearch/vggt)
+Then install other dependencies exactly the same as [VGGT](https://github.com/facebookresearch/vggt)

 ```bash
 pip install -r requirements.txt